-The most extensive developments of nuclear potentials are nowadays carried out within the framework of the chiral perturbation theory (ChPT).
-This effective field theory bases on the most general Lagrangian for Goldstone bosons (pions) and matter fields (nucleons) consistent with the broken chiral symmetry of the QCD [4,6].
-Resulting interaction consists of long range and medium range pions exchanges, and contact interaction, with the associated low-energy constants.
-In the framework of ChPT the nuclear potential is obtained in a way of a systematic expansion in terms of momentum variable: $(Q/\Lambda)^{\nu}$, where Q refers to a momentum of the nucleons, Λ is connected to the chiral symmetry breaking scale, and ν encounters expansion order.
+The most extensive developments of nuclear potentials are nowadays carried out within the framework of the Chiral Perturbation Theory (ChPT).
+This effective field theory bases on the most general Lagrangian for Goldstone bosons (pions) and matter fields (nucleons) consistent with the broken chiral symmetry of the QCD [4, 6].
+Resulting interaction consists of long range and medium range pions exchanges, and contact interaction, with the associated low energy constants.
+In the framework of ChPT the nuclear potential is obtained in a way of a systematic expansion in terms of momentum variable: $(Q/\Lambda)^{\nu}$, where Q refers to a momentum of the nucleons, Λ is connected to the chiral symmetry breaking scale and ν encounters expansion order.
 One of the most important features of the ChPT is the possibility to derive consistent many-body forces on the top of two-body ones.
-The first nonvanishing 3NF terms appear in the next-tonext-to-leading order (N2LO, third order of chiral expansion, $\nu = 3$).
-Recently, the new version of chiral NN potential has been developed, with an improved semilocal regularization framework [52,53].
-In addition a new method of quantification of uncertainty due to the truncation of the chiral expansion has been proposed [54,55].
+The first non-vanishing 3NF terms appear in the next-to-nextto-leading order (N2LO, 3rd order of chiral expansion, $\nu=3$).
+Recently, the new version of chiral NN potential has been developed, with an improved semi-local regularization framework [53, 54].
+In addition a new method of quantification of uncertainty due to the truncation of the chiral expansion has been proposed [55, 56].
 The possibility of estimating the theoretical uncertainties of the obtained predictions is an exceptional advantage as compared to other approaches, see also Ref.
-[56].

-It has been shown, that with regard to NN interactions it is necessary to perform calculations at fifth order ($\nu = 5$), i.e., N4LO (see the discussion in Ref.
-[10]).
+[57].
+It has been shown, that with regard to NN interactions it is necessary to perform calculations at 5th order (ν =5), i.e. N4LO (see the discussion in [10]).
 Thus, the 3NF at the same order is required for the consistency.
 So far the complete calculations for Nd system at N3LO are unavailable.
 That is why only approaches based on the realistic potentials are considered in this work.